gentle way sessions

 Instead, we follow your body, your capacity that day, and the quiet parts of you that are tired of always being “the strong one.”

-You’ll have room to share your story, and together we’ll get curious about the threads you’ve been carrying — the beliefs you absorbed, the fears you learned to avoid, the pain you were told to minimize.
-With gentle coaching, we slowly explore the places that feel overwhelming or confusing, without pushing you into anything too deep, too fast.
+With gentle invitation, we slowly explore the places that feel overwhelming or confusing, without pushing you into anything too deep, too fast.

 Sometimes it’s noticing where your body tightens when a certain memory comes up.